For general information about the Education Department, please contact:

 Gus Nollmeyer is an Assistant Professor of Education at Eastern Washington University.
 He teaches elementary classroom management, elementary science and social studies methods, instructional media, and a variety of other undergraduate and graduate courses.
 Prior to coming to Eastern, Nollmeyer taught elementary school, served as a curriculum coach and educational consultant, ran an educational business, and was an adjunct professor.
 Please visit his website to learn more about Nollmeyer’s teaching philosophy and research interests.
 You can find a number of resources for teachers at Nollmeyer’s website as well.

-Assistant Professor; Director of Educational Leadership Program Lance Potter runs the Principal Certification Program, teaches graduate courses in educational leadership and school law, and Intro to Education.
+Lance Potter teaches courses in educational leadership and school law, as well as Intro to Education.
 Lance brings an eclectic past to his position at Eastern.
 Among other things, he as been the superintendent and principal of an international school, taught at that same international school, taught college and high school courses, taught middle school, managed a farm, practiced law, worked in business, and taught skiing in Colorado.
 Lance holds a PhD in Educational Leadership from Penn State University and a JD from Georgetown University Law Center.

 Russell Pounds is the Graduate Program Coordinator.
 Russ has been at EWU for over 20 years.